Dvp290999/Dvp290999/README.md

 # 💫 About Me:
 - 🔭 I’m currently seeking for job <br>- 🌱 I’m currently learning Python. <br>- 👯  I’ve learned everything from basics to advanced concepts...<br>- 💬 Ask me about ...Python programming: Basics to advanced concepts.
-Tips and strategies for mastering Python.
 Practical approaches to task-based learning in programming.
-How to effectively prepare for Python programming interviews.
 My experience in freelancing and training over 1000+ students..<br>- 📫 How to reach me: ... kandipudidevivaraprasad@gmail.com